fisanchez/algorithm-notes/Projects/JSAC Building Tracker/Product Requirements.md

 **Description:** When the student arrives at the building they will be able to check in to the building through a web portal.
 This data should be viewable in real time.

+**Purpose:** The student should be able to check in

+**User Value:** This process should be as streamlined as possible

+**Assumption:**
+	- User will already be registered
+	- Will be run from a tablet
+	- Will have inconsistant internet connection
+	- Will be handled by 14 - 18 year olds
+	- Process will be done outdoors

+**Not Doing:** Checkout, registration

+**Acceptance Criteria:**
+	- User is able to check in without assistance
+	- User is able to check in on a tablet without assistance
+	- Check in is useable in an ourdoor setting

+### **Registration**

+**Feature:** Feature or user story name.

+**Description:** Description of what the new feature will do.

 **Purpose:** Task or action the user wants to accomplish

 **User Value:** Pain point or challenge